Categories: EV News

-Effect of Fast Charging on EV Battery Life
+Effect of DC Fast Charging Rates on the Battery Life of Electric Vehicles

 Technical issues including battery range, charging time, and battery life are major among these, especially for battery-only EVs versus hybrid vehicles.